 Every instructor knows that learning involves more than simply imparting facts and figures.
 A balanced education offers a wealth of valuable life skills.
-Recognizing the importance of these lessons, The Manitoba SecuritiesCommission developed Make it Count in an effort to reach out to instructors and enlist their support in enhancing the financial literacy of our youth.
+Recognizing the importance of these lessons, The Manitoba Securities Commission developed Make it Count in an effort to reach out to instructors and enlist their support in enhancing the financial literacy of our youth.

 What does it mean to be financially literate?
 The term describes the knowledge and skills associated with making confident, responsible financial decisions.
-It's not just about doing the math; financial literacy lessons can come from assessing the needs and wants of everyday life.
+It's not just about doing the math;

+financial literacy lessons can come from assessing the needs and wants of everyday life.
 Make it Count helps you incorporate these lessons into the courses you already teach through games, activities and tips that will get students thinking and talking about money matters.

-- Spice up the study of Canadian social studies by planning a vacation. - Provide some practical instruction for a foods and nutrition lesson by budgeting a healthy restaurant meal.
+- Spice up the study of Canadian social studies by planning a vacation. - Provide some practical instruction for a foods and nutrition lesson by budgeting a healthy restaurant meal. - Enliven your mathematics and problem solving class with an interactive activity about the costs of keeping a mobile phone.